target/lite-for-jdbc/README.md

 for that execution.
 In the following example there will be two queries executed in a single batch.
 The first will insert model1, and the second will insert model2.

-RowMapper will map the results to an object.
-Use this if the query is generating keys or otherwise selecting results.
+RowMapper maps the results to the specified result type.

 The response is a list of Objects T. Each object will represent a result returned from a batch query.
 Most likely there will be one result per query execution.
 In the following example the results list will have 2 elements.
 The first element will